grow-services/developer-documentation/src/methods.md

 If the MIS does not provide a unique reference, you can leave the `growchartid` field empty.
 The service will generate a unique id, and return it in the response for the MIS to store for future methods.

-The growchartversion identifies the set of co-efficients used for this pregnancy, i.e. UK2013, NL2012 or NL2013.
-The field is optional, and if omitted uses the default `current` growchartversion for the country of the caller.
+The growchartversion identifies the set of co-efficients used for this pregnancy, i.e. `UK2013`, `NL2012` or `NL2013`.
+The field is optional, and if omitted uses the default *current* growchartversion for the country of the caller.
 It is recommended to omit this field, and let the service automatically select the current growversion.
 The field is only intended for re-creating legacy charts.

-The ethnicity is specified in the scope of the growchartversion.
+The `ethnicity` is specified in the scope of the growchartversion.

 For any given license owner and reference combination, the API will return the same `growchartid`.
 In other words, the pregnancy is only registered once.
 If the `growchartid` got lost, it can be retrieved by calling this method again.